-- (i) The NCB Tranche B loan which was repayable in 2025 was repaid in full from the new loan received in the year.
-Interest rate was at 9.75% per annum. - (ii) The new NCB loan received in the year, as part of the company's reorganisation strategy, was used to repay in full all previous loan obligations.
+- (i) The NCB loan received in 2020 as part of the company's reorganisation strategy, was used to repay in full all previous loan obligations.
 Interest rate is at 9.75% per annum.
-The loan which has a one (1) year moratorium on its principal repayments, is repayable in 28 equal guarterly payments ending 2028. - (iii) The loans are secured as follows: - First legal mortgage over the property owned by the company at Lot 6 Bogue Estates stamped to cover \$860 million; - Assignment of All Risk and Fire and Allied insurance issued to secure the facility; - Assignment of proceeds of lease income sufficient to cover debt servicing; - Maintenance of a Debt Service Reserve Account (DSRA) with a minimum balance of two quarters' payment of principal plus interest until debt serving coverage is at a minimum of 1.25:1; - Joint and several composite guarantees of the directors / shareholders totaling \$860 million; - Deed of subordination in favour of the bank in respect of repayment of directors' and shareholders' loans.
+The loan which has a one (1) year moratorium on its principal repayments, is repayable in 28 equal quarterly payments ending 2028. - (ii) The loans are secured as follows: - First legal mortgage over the property owned by the company at Lot 6 Bogue Estates stamped to cover \$860 million (see Note 5.4 and 6.2); - Assignment of All Risk and Fire and Allied insurance issued to secure the facility; - Assignment of proceeds of lease income sufficient to cover debt servicing; - Maintenance of a Debt Service Reserve Account (DSRA) with a minimum balance of two quarters' payment of principal plus interest until debt serving coverage is at a minimum of 1.25:1; - Joint and several composite guarantees of the directors / shareholders totaling \$860 million; - Deed of subordination in favour of the bank in respect of repayment of directors' and shareholders' loans.